-Bow kill from SW Alberta, Gross score ~184
+Bow kill from SW Alberta, spot and stalk, Gross score ~184

 Tad has been a successful professional taxidermist, artist and pharmacist in the Canton and Massillon area of Ohio .
 In 1955, at the age of 8 years, he received his taxidermy diploma from the North Western School of Taxidermy in Omaha, Nebraska.
 Much more recently and more importantly, he has studied this art form under some of the most accomplished taxidermists in the US.

 Tad has competed in dozens of taxidermy competitions.
 In 1987 he won the "Best in World" upland game bird category at the 1987 World Taxidermy Competition in Lawrence, Kansas.
 He also holds more than 15 other world awards as well over a hundred other state, regional, national and world awards for fish, game birds, ducks, large and medium and small mammals, and reproduction taxidermy.